Thomas245166/Thomas245166.github.io/README.md

 #### Bedroom
 ![alt text](https://github.com/Thomas245166/Thomas245166.github.io/blob/master/screenshots/Bedroom.JPG)
-In here I have a desk with a computer, a wizards table to practice the arcane arts, and my closet nd some candles and books
+In here I have a desk with a computer, a wizards table to practice the arcane arts, and my closet and also some candles and books

 #### Hidden Server Room